Luke 14.15-24.

 The dinner party host invites his guests to dinner, and it’s a

-There are no cultural reasons why they can’t make it to dinner.
+And even if they bought this stuff, there are no cultural obligations which meant they couldn’t make it to dinner.
 I’ve heard people actually try to defend these guests—“Well if an ancient Israeli bought land, he was legally obligated to go inspect it.”
 No he wasn’t.
-Not in the Law, not in
+Somebody mighta told you that, but I don’t know where they got it; it’s not historical.
+It’s not in the Law, nor in

-Likewise the guy who just bought five teams of oxen: Yes, 10 oxen is a major purchase.
-Yes he should try them out to make sure they’ll plow his fields properly.
-But this being case, why’d he inconveniently schedule his purchase so he can’t make it to the dinner party?
-This wasn’t a surprise purchase—“Wait, I gotta harvest my crops next week?
+Likewise the guy who’s buying five teams of oxen: Yes, 10 oxen is a major purchase.
+Yes he should try them out to make sure they’re not 10-year-old cattle who can barely stand, much less plow his fields.
+But this being the case, why’d he inconveniently schedule his purchase when he knew there’d be a dinner party?
+This isn’t a surprise major purchase—“Wait, I gotta harvest my crops next week?
 I had no idea!
 Well I’d better buy some oxen right now!”
 Plus there’s no way he could drive five teams by himself: He had to have at least four other guys in his employ who could drive the other teams while he did.
-And shouldn’t any of those other guys be fully capable of testing out his oxen for him?
+And shouldn’t any of these other guys be fully capable of testing out his oxen for him?

 Lastly the guy who just got married.
 Okay, verse 24 refers to “none of those invited men,” which suggests the host only invited men.
-So some folks have claimed this was a men’s-only dinner, and the newlywed might’ve wanted to bring his wife, which seems like a valid enough reason to beg off the dinner.
+Hence some preachers claim this was a men’s-only dinner, and the newlywed might’ve wanted to bring his wife, which seems like a valid enough reason to beg off the dinner.
 But I doubt it.

 Really, it was because the newlywed didn’t want to take a break from romping with the new wife, and go have dinner.
 No

-So everybody bailed on the host, and he was understandably enraged: He spent a lot of money on food and food prep, and now it would go uneaten, and go to waste.
+So everybody bailed on the host, and he was understandably enraged: He spent a lot of money on food, wine, and cooks, and now everything would go uneaten, and go to waste.
 But no it wouldn’t: “Go out quickly to the city’s squares and alleys,” he instructed his slave, “and the poor, maimed, blind, and disabled: Bring them here!”

 Apparently this dinner was so mega, they ran out of poor people in the city!
 Or at least poor people who would accept a free meal.
 You probably know people who absolutely refuse to accept anything for free—